AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

 #### Azure Billing Zones

+Azure geographies are broken out into four separate groups for billing purposes.
+These groups are called billing zones , or more commonly, simply zones.
+Microsoft’s costs for network traffic out of each zone differs, so your costs will differ as well.

 Bandwidth refers to data moving in and out of Azure datacenters.
 Most of the time inbound data transfers (data going into Azure datacenters) are free.
 For outbound data transfers (data going out of Azure datacenters), the data transfer pricing is based on Billing Zones.

 A Zone is a geographical grouping of Azure Regions for billing purposes.
 The following zones exist and include the listed countries (regions).